tanij/duckuments/docs/atoms_85_fall2017_projects/29_distrubuted_est/demoInstructions_fleetcommunication.md

 # Demo instructions Fleet Communications {#demo-instruction-fleet-com status=beta}

-TODO for Jacopo: fix spelling and grammar, move to operation manual section
+TODO for Jacopo Tani: fix spelling and grammar, move to operation manual section

 This is the description of a communication setup between multiple Duckiebots.